-7Career and Technical Education (CTE) courses must be based on the student's program of study and should include dual credit/dual enrollment options as found in Section 37-15-38 of the Mississippi Code of 1972.
+7Career and Technical Education (CTE) courses must be based on the student's program of study and should include dual credit/dual enrollment options as found in Miss.
+Code Ann. § 37-15-38.

 8Evidence of proficiency in technology is accepted in lieu of the required courses if the student earns one (1) unit in a technology-rich academic or career technical course related to their program of study.